alphagov/forms-deploy/infra/modules/rds/README.md

 #### Forms-runner

-The Forms-runner database has its own database and is setup in a separate RDS cluster to Forms-api and Forms-admin.
-The steps for its initial creation are the same as above, but using `forms-runner-prepare.sql`.
+Forms-runner has two databases, which are setup in a separate RDS cluster to Forms-api and Forms-admin.
+There is an app database and a  database used by Solid Queue.
+The steps for their initial creation are the same as above, but using `forms-runner-prepare.sql`.
 Any subsequent restoration should be done via backups.

-While being set up, the Forms-runner database is currently not configured to run any database migrations.
-This will be added at a later point.
+Forms-runner is currently configured to run its database migrations when it starts.
+These migrations will create the necessary tables and indexes and no further manual setup should be required.